 It really is that easy.
 The disposables may be handy for a picnic, but are they really necessary when you’re eating in your own kitchen?

-If you’re calling in for delivery or carrying out, request no disposable napkins, plastic utensils, or straws.
+If you’re calling in for delivery or carrying out, request no single-use food-ware.
+That includes disposable napkins, plastic utensils, straws, and coffee stirrers.
 If these extras are included with your order, call the restaurant and remind them you will not order again if they continue the practice.
-That call will cut down enormously on waste, because a negative customer call is taken seriously by most businesses.
+That call will cut down enormously on waste because a negative customer call is taken seriously by most businesses.

 Nevertheless, this article is all about convenience.
 If you live in one of the more than 1,600 U.S. cities (and London!) in which food delivery website GrubHub.com operates, greening your order is as simple as checking a box.
 In an effort to help cut down on waste, GrubHub offers the option to decline things like napkins, plastic-ware, and straws during checkout.
-Just opt out, an automated “No.”
+Just opt out with an automatic “No.”

-No matter which restaurant or service you order you takeout from, there’s no reason you can’t say no to those trash-bound extras.
+No matter which restaurant or service you order your takeout from, there’s no reason you can’t say no to those trash-bound extras.

 2. Reuse Your To-Go Containers